In Bellingen Shire, Mining had the highest productivity by industry, generating $447,537 per worker in 2018/19.

-The major differences between worker productivity by industries in Bellingen Shire and New South Wales were:
+The major differences between the jobs held by the full-time equivalent local workers of Bellingen Shire and New South Wales were:

 The total worker productivity by industry in Bellingen Shire increased by $3,089 between 2013/14 and 2018/19.

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in Bellingen Shire were for:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in Bellingen Shire were for those employed in:

 - Financial and Insurance Services (+$82,016)